d46/ommasign-assignment/README.md

       },

       // Second action will execute when duration at 2sec
-      // Also it allow us to calculation positions with size of element {
+      // Also it allow us to calcualte positions with size of element {
       action: 'add',
       target: 'be53a0541a6d36f6ecb879fa2c584b08',